-The South Dakota Highway Patrol will conduct traffic enforcement on CMV's and non-CMV's in FY19 by making use of the state owned aircraft.
+The South Dakota Highway Patrol will conduct traffic enforcement on CMV's and non-CMV's in FY23 and 24 by making use of the state owned aircraft.
 The fixed wing aircraft will be used in special enforcement plans that focus on traffic violations committed by CMV's and non-CMV's in higher crash areas.
-We will use SD Accident Records statistics and mapping to plan the best locations and times to perform the special enforcement projects.
+We will use crash statistics and mapping to plan the best locations and times to perform the special enforcement projects.
 The aircraft is equipped with both video and FLIR capabilities to record and document violations committed by all drivers.
 When violations are observed by the pilot or technical flight officer (TFO), they will radio to a waiting trooper the description of the CMV or non-CMV and the violations observed.
 The troopers will then stop the vehicle and take enforcement actions.
-This enforcement project will be done in FY19, and the effectiveness will be evaluated before doing the activities in grant years 2020 and 2021.
-We intend to use the aircraft for 56 hours of flight time.
-Those expenses are budgeted for in the FY19 spending plan, and would be included in future budget updates if proven to be effective and worthwhile.
+This enforcement project was done in FY19 and FY20, and the effectiveness was significant when weather and flight schedule have allowed its use.
+We intend to use the aircraft for 56 hours of flight time if weather and schedules allow.
+Those expenses are budgeted in the FY22 spending plan, and would be included in future budget updates.
 Operational and enforcement statistics will be recorded when using the aircraft for MCSAP enforcement purposes.
 Types of violations and types of vehicles will be recorded for tracking traffic enforcement priority reporting.
+In FY2022 our pilot left the agency.
+We are actively searching for a replacement and once hired, we will continue aircraft operations.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2019 - 2021.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2022 - 2024.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.

-Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2004/2005 safety activities because no reimbursement will be requested.
+Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2014/2015 safety activities because no reimbursement will be requested.
 If you answer "No" and then click the SAVE button, the Planned Safety Activities table will no longer be displayed.

-Projected (
+Enter Projected Goals (Number of Stops only)

-Yes No Traffic Enforcement Activities FY 2019 FY 2020 FY 2021
+Yes Yes No Traffic Enforcement Activities FY 2024

-CMV with Inspection 1500 1650 1800
+CMV with Inspection 1600 1700 1800

-CMV without Inspection
+CMV without Inspection 0 0 0

-Non-CMV 80 100 120
+Non-CMV 0 0 0

-Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 100 120 140
+Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 44 44 44

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2004 and 2005.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

 The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
-Your planned activities must at least equal the average of your 2004/2005 activities.
+Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2021 Planned Safety Activities
+FY 2022 Planned Safety Activities

-Inspections Investigations New Entrant Sum of FY 2021 Average 2004/05 Safety Audits Activities Activities
+Inspections Investigations New Entrant Safety Audits Sum of FY 2022 Activities Average 2014/15 Activities

-27000 0 190 27190 25363
+27001 0 190 27191 28658